milenafbn/tic-tac-toe/README.md

 This is a simple Tic-Tac-Toe game built with React.
 Players take turns marking cells on a 3x3 grid, with one player being "X" and the other "O".
 The game announces a winner when a player aligns three of their symbols in a row, column, or diagonal.
 It also displays a "Draw" message when all cells are filled without a winner.
 The board can be reset at any time with the "Restart" button.

-## Demo

-Try the demo by launching the app locally and playing Tic-Tac-Toe in your browser.

 ## Features
 - Interactive Tic-Tac-Toe gameplay
 - Dynamic status display showing the next player or the winner